Meet us at JEC World 2025

 Polyurethane is an adaptable class of polymers that is used to combat difficulties or challenges in a myriad of industrial and consumer products.
 The material’s versatility allows it to insulate sensitive components, provide consumer comfort, and resist harsh environmental conditions.
 Polyurethane can also be molded into numerous sizes and shapes.

-In this week’s article, we outline what polyurethane is, the properties exhibited by the materials, the applications in which this material is applied, and provide a materials case on polyurethane conducted by sensXPERT’s applications specialists.
+We outline what polyurethane is, the properties exhibited by the materials, the applications in which this material is applied, and provide a materials case on polyurethane conducted by sensXPERT’s applications specialists.

 Polyurethane Encapsulating Pipe